takabow/cloudera-demo-env/README.md

 Because `bootstrap-configure-network.sh` script using `nmap` tricks to identify the CM (KDC) node during the bootstrapping phase.
 For the same reason, using this script in a large network (e.g. /16) is bad idea.

-4. `./get_cluster_ip.sh` provides the connection information to the environment.
+4. `./get_cluster_ip.sh <cluster.conf>` provides the connection information to the environment.
 See also the following Example section.

 5. To terminate this environment, run `cloudera-director terminate-remote` command.